AmamiyaRen666/re-mirrorbot/README.md

 - **STATUS_LIMIT**: Status limit with buttons (**NOTE**: Recommend limit status to `4` tasks max).
 - **IS_VPS**: (Only for VPS) Set it to `True` if you use VPS
 - **SERVER_PORT**: (Only for VPS) Your VPS port
+- **IMAGE_URL**: Show Image/Logo in /start message, Use telegra.ph or any direct link image
 - **BASE_URL_OF_BOT**: (Required for Heroku) Valid BASE URL of where the bot is deploy.
 Ip/domain of your bot like `http://myip` or if you have chosen other port then `80` then `http://myip:port`, for Heroku fill `https://yourappname.herokuapp.com` (**NOTE**: No slash at the end)
 - **SHORTENER_API**: Fill your Shortener api key if you are using Shortener.
 - **SHORTENER**: if you want to use Shortener in Gdrive and index link, fill Shortener url here.
 Examples: